Frequently Asked Questions

 If you have experience with amateur astronomy and wish to bring your own gear, this is generally fine - just let us know when inquiring or booking and we can discuss it.

-If you have a new telescope (such as a Christmas gift) and would like help learning to use it, we offer a "telescope clinic" add-on option.
+If you have a new telescope (such as a Christmas gift) and would like help learning to use it, we may be able offer a "telescope clinic" add-on option.
 Please contact us to discuss this, we would love to help you learn and grow your interest in astronomy!

 What are the accessibility options?

-We strive to make our tours inclusive and accessible to everyone, and can adjust for some specific needs. (e.g., we do have location options if someone in your group uses a wheelchair.)
-That said, our locations are in the desert and while none of them require hiking or trekking, they may be tricky for people with mobility issues.
+We strive to make our tours inclusive and accessible to everyone, and can adjust for some specific needs. (e.g., in our upcoming Urban Tour option, we will have location options if someone in your group uses a wheelchair.)
+That said, our Dark Sky Discovery, Lunar & Celestial Highlights, and Super Dark Sky Immersive Tour locations are in the desert and while none of them require hiking or trekking, they may be tricky for people with mobility issues.
 For any considerations such as this, please contact us well in advance and we will try our best to accommodate everyone.

 What are your payment and cancellation policies?